How to improve your score in IB Language and Literature Paper 1.

 Whether you are a standard or higher level student, Paper 1 tests your ability to analyse unseen texts.
 If you are a standard level student, you will have to analyse one text out of a choice of two.
 If you are a higher level student you will be given the same two texts but you will have no choice: you must write an analysis of both texts.
 The texts will be unconnected – the topics and text types will be different – and you are not required to compare or contrast at all.
 You will essentially complete the same exercise twice.
 This is to reflect the greater number of lessons you will have had to explore a wider range of texts types, and the greater ability you should have when approaching texts by yourself.
 HL students will be given more time: 2 hours and 15 minutes compared to 1 hour and 15 minutes at standard level.
 All students will be given an optional guiding question that will focus your attention on important elements of the text, providing you with a ‘way in’ and helping you structure a worthwhile analysis.

 There’s no doubt that paper 1 is a challenging exam.
 It represents 35% of your grade at SL and 25% at HL.
 It will be impossible to predict the topics and exact texts that may appear in this exam paper.
 The range of possible text types is wide, as illustrated by the examples given in the IB syllabus guide.
 However, that doesn’t mean you can’t prepare for likely text types.
-In the past, comics and cartoons, advertisements, speeches, opinion pieces, magazine articles, news reports and travel writing have frequently appeared on this paper.
+In the past, comics and cartoons, advertisements, speeches, opinion pieces, infographics, magazine articles, news reports and travel writing have frequently appeared on this paper.
 Less common examples have been song lyrics, movie posters, letters and even texts from the past, such as an extract from Samuel Pepys’ diary – he was an eyewitness to the Great Fire of London in 1666!
 Moreover, the IB subject guide is explicit in that you are not meant to exhaustively memorise features of different text types just in case one appears in your exam.
 Instead, you can learn approaches that are transferable to any text you are given and learn to recognise patterns of language that can help you analyse a text, ascertain its purpose and intended audience, and evaluate its success.

 Select a text type or scroll down to find explainers and key conventions, along with sample papers and responses.
 All these answers would score highly if produced in this exam; perhaps even 20 out of 20.
 However, it is important to note that these responses demonstrate only one possible approach each time.
 Alternative responses can also be valid.
 Discuss the responses with your classmates and teacher as you go through the course, and revise before your assessments and exams.
 Once you have read and written a few sample responses, you’ll be able to find strategies that work for you and will allow you to succeed in Paper 1, whatever text you may encounter.

 The world of advertising is enormous, a classroom study of this text type might easily make up a good chunk of your course – and you’ll still have only scratched the surface of what this wide and varied genre has to offer.
 Unsurprisingly, advertisement texts have been extremely popular in Paper 1.
 They tend to be persuasive and you can easily learn a few key features to look out for.
 Studying the language of advertising claims and investigating issues like representation are interesting in their own right, and improving your media literacy when it comes to analysing images and knowing when you’re being manipulated or conned is an important aim of the IB Lang and Lit course.
 Advertising can be extremely creative too, and striking the balance between recognising effective writing and being skeptical about the things you read can make the difference between a good answer and a great one in Paper 1.
-Take a look through some of these examples to find common patterns of analysis that you can apply to your own study of adverts you encounter:
+Take a look through some of these examples to find common patterns of analysis that you can apply to your analysis of adverts you encounter:

 Try for yourself: